Facebook virus on a rise with a new “Look what I found” scam in May 2022

 Be aware that scammers can use collected details to create fake copies of your profile and use them to contact your friends asking for money.
 In addition, the fraudsters might try to sell certain data about you on the dark web.
 To secure your privacy, change your sharing settings to friends only and not public.
 Clearly, stay away from strangers trying to become your “friends” on this social network.

-Facebook Change Color virus.
 No, you cannot change the color of your Facebook using any third-party apps.
+You can only do the light or dark mode via FB itself.
 Therefore, try to stay away from deceptive applications that suggest such feature.
 Some of these programs were identified as fraudulent or even malicious.

 First revealed by The Cheetah Mobile CM Security Researcher lab, the scam scheme targets social network users willing to change the color of their online profiles.
 Clicking on a malicious app called Facebook Color Changer leads to a phishing site.
 Researchers say that the redirect occurs due to a vulnerability in FB page itself.
 The malware first suggests viewing a tutorial on how to change the color of Facebook; meanwhile, it steals “Access Tokens” which allow connecting with the victim’s Facebook friends.